mweidner037/list-positions/README.md

 **Non-interleaving** In collaborative scenarios, if two users concurrently insert a (forward or backward) sequence at the same place, their sequences will not be interleaved.
 For example, in a collaborative text editor, if Alice types "Hello" while Bob types "World" at the same place, then the resulting order will be "HelloWorld" or "WorldHello", not "HWeolrllod".

 **Flexible usage** There are multiple inter-compatible ways to work with our positions and lists.
-For example, you can ask for a [lexicographically-sortable version of a position](#lexicographic-strings) to use indendently of this library, or [store list values in your own data structure](#outline) instead of our default List class.
+For example, you can ask for a [lexicographically-ordered version of a position](#lexicographic-strings) to use indendently of this library, or [store list values in your own data structure](#outline) instead of our default List class.

 ### Related Work

-- [position-strings](https://www.npmjs.com/package/position-strings), another library that implements immutable positions, but with a minimalist API that only provides lexicographically-sortable strings.
+- [position-strings](https://www.npmjs.com/package/position-strings), another library that implements immutable positions, but with a minimalist API that only provides lexicographically-ordered strings.
 - [Fractional indexing](https://www.figma.com/blog/realtime-editing-of-ordered-sequences/#fractional-indexing),
   a related but less general idea.
 - [Blog post](https://mattweidner.com/2022/10/21/basic-list-crdt.html) describing the Fugue list CRDT and how it relates to the "list position" abstraction.
 This library implements an optimized version of that post's tree implementation (List/Position) and an analog of its string implementation (AbsList/AbsPosition).